 Energy Drain (Su): The bite of a Huge or larger wraith spider bestows negative levels on the victim instead of dealing Strength damage.
 A Huge wraith spider bestows one negative level, and the Fortitude save to remove it has a DC of 16.
 A Gargantuan wraith spider bestows two negative levels (DC 25), and a Colossal wraith spider bestows 1d4 negative levels (DC 39).
-As a special ability, a wraith spider gains the same bonus to the DC for its energy drain ability that living a vermin gets to its poison save DC.
+As a special ability, a wraith spider gains the same bonus to the DC for its energy gains the same bonus to the DC for its energy drain ability that living a vermin gets to its poison save DC.